cdelorme/system-setup/linux/debian/wheezy/web.md

 The first allows context switching and can greatly boost CPU performance, the second ensures that no HTTP headers are split into chunks and sent separately.

-Locate `keepalive_timeout` and make sure it reads `keepalive_timeout 15;` to reduce the timeout duration to 15 seconds.
+Locate `keepalive_timeout` and make sure it reads `keepalive_timeout 15;` to reduce the timeout duration to 15 seconds.  _The `keepalive_timeout` setting reduces headers in multiple requests, such as when a page also asks for images, js, and css files, but otherwise it is not that helpful.
+The default is very long and can reduce the number of connections per second.
+If it comes down to performance vs requests per second you may consider turning this off._

 Finally we want to check that the line `include /etc/nginx/conf.d/*.conf;` exists within the http brackets, so we can visit that directory to add enhancements: